Certification - Unionizing a Workplace

 Q: How many people do you need to start a union?

-A: Information Bulletin 7 explains the Board’s policy on the trade union filings and Bulletin 8 specifies the requirements for certification.
+A: Information Bulletin 7 explains the Board’s policy on the trade union filings and Information Bulletin 8 specifies the requirements for certification.

 Top